drupalprojects/vdd/README.txt

      just fine.
 By default Drupal 8 and Drupal 7 sites are configured.

   6. Build your environment
+     Please double check your config.json file after editing.
+VDD can't start with invalid configuration.
+We recommend to use JSON validator.
+     This one is great: http://jsonlint.com/

      To build your environment execute next command inside your VDD copy:
      $ vagrant up

      Vagrant will start to build your environment.
 You'll see green status messages while Chef is configuring the system.

-     Please double check your config.json file after editing.
-VDD can't start with invalid configuration.
-We recommend to use JSON validator.
-     This one is great: http://jsonlint.com/

   7. Visit 192.168.44.44 address
      If you didn't change default IP address in config.json file you'll see VDD's main page.
 Main page has links to configured sites, development tools and list of frequently asked questions.

-  8. SSH into your virtual machine
-     Run next command inside your VDD copy's directory:
-     $ vagrant ssh

 Now you have ready to use virtual development server.
 By default 2 sites are configured: Drupal 7 and Drupal 8.
 You can add new ones in config.json file